Contents

 All linked policies are listed on The Nest under Policies and Procedures > Academic Policies.

-UREC – Te Komiti Tikanga Matatika | Unitec Research Ethics Committee
+Te Komiti Tikanga Matatika | Research Ethics Committee

 Description

-Te Komiti Tikanga Matatika | Unitec Research Ethics Committee (UREC) is a Health Research Council (HRC) accredited ethics committee which operates within the bounds of Unitec’s Research Ethics Policy.
-Researchers (students and staff) who are researching human beings, make applications on a range of purpose specific templates to have their research reviewed by the committee, which is comprised of experts prescribed by the HRC.
+Te Komiti Tikanga Matatika | Research Ethics Committee (REC) is an Insitutional ethics committee which operates within the bounds of the Research Ethics Policy.
+Researchers (students and staff) who are researching human beings, make applications on a range of purpose specific templates to have their research reviewed by the committee, which is comprised of internal and external experts.
 This process is designed to protect the participants and the researchers from risks such as conflict of interest, exploitation, breach of privacy, health and safety.

-UREC derives its authority from the Unitec Academic Statute and reports on its activities to Academic Committee
+REC derives its authority from the Unitec Academic Statute and reports on its activities to Academic Committee

 Policies